Owendale, Michigan

 Owendale is a village in Huron County of the U.S. state of Michigan.
-The population was 241 at the 2010 census.
+As of the 2020 census, Owendale had a population of 275.
 The village is within Brookfield Township.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.74 sqmi, all land.

 Education

 It has one high school, in which it joins with neighboring town Gagetown.
 They comprise the Owen-Gage Bulldogs.
 They compete in The Mid-Michigan 8-man Football League/ILAC.
-As of September 2016, the Bulldogs coaching staff is composed of: Jim Wencel, Head Football Coach; Christopher Robinson; Assistant Coach and Steve Riske; Assistant Coach.
-Kathy Champagne, Head Volleyball Coach; Mike Sutherland, Head Girls Basketball and Cross Country, Head Boys Basketball Coach; Brian Wright, Head Baseball Coach; Mike Witzke, Head Girls Softball and Christopher Robinson, A.D.